How to Organize Your Home (One Simple Rule for Everything

 Most people do not need very much in their bedroom.
 Stop seeing it as overflow storage.
 If you don’t use it in the bedroom, get it out of there!

-The goal here is to streamline your space so that everything you need is right where you need it, when you need it.
-This might mean rethinking where you store your toiletries and bath products.
+The goal here is that everything you need is right where you need it, when you need it.

 Those items you use every day should be the easiest to reach.
-This could be as simple as keeping your daily products in the top drawer.
+This could be as simple as keeping your daily products in the top drawer, or it could mean putting a few things on the counter so there’s room for extras in the drawers.

 Remember, your linen closet is not a convenient place to store anything.
 Like your pantry, keep it as a place to store extras, and refill from there.